waywardphilosopher/lookingforwisdom/content/posts/heraclitus.md

 +++
 categories = ["Philosopher Files"] date = 2020-11-06T09:11:00Z
-description = ""
 draft = false
 image = "/images/Heraclitus.jpg"
 slug = "heraclitus"
-summary = "Heraclitus's philosophy was based on the idea that the world is in continual flux.
+description = "Heraclitus's philosophy was based on the idea that the world is in continual flux.
 He is famous above all for his mysterious comment that 'everything flows.'" tags = ["Philosopher Files"] title = "Fire and Flow: the Philosophy of Heraclitus"